You can contact the Lawyers Complaints service on 0800 261 801.

 Contact the Lawyers Complaints Service: The Lawyers Complaints Service will provide you with assistance and information in relation to complaints.
 This includes information about your rights and options if you are unsure whether you have grounds for making a complaint.
 You can contact the Lawyers Complaints Service on 0800 261 801 or by emailing firstname.lastname@example.org.

-Advise us of your concern: use the online Concerns Form, and a Legal Standards Officer will ring to talk to you.
+Advise us of your concern: use the online Concerns Form, and a Professional Standards Officer will ring to talk to you.